-- (2) Before a budget referred to in subsection (1) is approved by the governing body, it must be presented to a general meeting of parents convened on at least 30 days' notice, for consideration and approval by a majority of parents present and voting. - (3) The notice contemplated in subsection (2) must also inform the parents that the budget will be available for inspection at the school at least 14 days prior to the meeting.
+- (2) Before a budget referred to in subsection (1) is approved by the governing body, it must be presented to a general meeting of parents convened on at least 30 days' notice, for consideration and approval by a majority of parents present and voting. - (3) When notice is given to the parents as contemplated in subsection (2)- - (a) the budget, together with a document explaining the budget, must be made available to the parents by means of the existing communication channels of the school; and - (b) the parents must be informed that the document and the budget will be available for inspection at the school at least 14 days prior to the meeting.